objectscript/Polymetric-Dashboard/docs/InstallUsingSourceCode.md

   - This directory contains all the front end code needed to display the metrics collected by the monitoring process.

 ## Installation
-The installation of the Polymetric Dashboard inclues changes and additions to multiple aspects of the Cache environment; however, these changes are isolated and should not cause issues with existing functionality.
+The installation of the Polymetric Dashboard includes changes and additions to multiple aspects of the Cache environment; however, these changes are isolated and should not cause issues with existing functionality.

 ###	Front End
-1. Move the */dashboard* directory from the source code into the */CSP/sys* sub-directory of the Cache install directory.
- - An example of where to put the front end directory is *C:/InterSystems/Cache/CSP/sys*
- - This directory is suggested, but anywhere on the file system will work, it is important to remember the path to the *dashboard* directory as the bankend will need to be told where to find it.
+1. Some of the dependencies are pulled from GitHun and require that [git](https://git-scm.com/downloads) be installed.

 2. Install the dependencies using [node package manager](https://www.npmjs.com/)
  - From the command line navigate to the front end directory (*C:/InterSystems/Cache/CSP/sys/dashboard*) run the command `npm install`

+3. Move the */dashboard* directory from the source code into the */CSP/sys* sub-directory of the Cache install directory.
+  - An example of where to put the front end directory is *C:/InterSystems/Cache/CSP/sys*
+  - This directory is suggested, but anywhere on the file system will work, it is important to remember the path to the *dashboard* directory as the back end will need to be told where to find it.

 ###	Back End
-1. Add write privledges to CACHELIB
+1. Add write privileges to CACHELIB
- 1. From the System Management Portal select *System Adimistration -> Configuration -> System Configuration -> Local Databases*
+ 1. From the System Management Portal select *System Administration -> Configuration -> System Configuration -> Local Databases*
  2. Select "CACHELIB"
  3. Uncheck "Always Mount Read-Only"
  4. Click "Save"